 Investigations and Reporting of Potential Misconduct

 Lockheed Martin promptly and thoroughly investigates all alleged violations of laws, regulations, policies, procedures, or the Lockheed Martin Code of Ethics & Business Conduct, “Setting the Standard,” that occur in the workplace or in off-premises situations with a relationship to the workplace or that affect the workplace.
+Potential violations may be identified through normal compliance or raised by whistleblowers and other concerned employees.
 This includes any potential violation of the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, and other international anti-corruption laws (together, “Anti-Corruption Laws”), whether the allegations involve individuals employed directly by Lockheed Martin or those with whom we partner, such as agents and suppliers.
 For more details on internal investigations at Lockheed Martin, see CRX-021, Internal Investigations.

 Lockheed Martin employees are required to report suspected violations of law or policy, including potential violations of the Anti-Corruption Laws, so that the Corporation can investigate and, if appropriate, disclose the misconduct to the cognizant government entity or entities.
 Transparency is paramount to Lockheed Martin’s ethics and compliance program.
 CPS-718, Disclosures to the U.S. Government ensures that Lockheed Martin promptly and fully discloses to the responsible authorities all violations of federal law and instances of significant employee misconduct affecting or influencing its operations.